-Indulge in this homemade Butterscotch Pie recipe.
-This delectable dessert features a buttery, flaky crust filled with velvety smooth butterscotch custard, creating a heavenly balance of sweetness and warmth.
+Enjoy this homemade Butterscotch Pie recipe featuring a buttery, flaky crust filled with velvety smooth butterscotch custard, creating a slice of warm creamy flavor.

 Ingredients and substitutions for Butterscotch Pie